The Law Library

 Welcome to the Law Library!

 Check out our library opening hours as well.
-Outside the staffed hours, you are welcome to use the unstaffed library with your access card and code.
+Outside the staffed hours, you are welcome to use the unstaffed library with your student/employee card and code.
 The security camera runs 24/7, and footage is kept in line with the current rules and regulations (page unfortunately not available in English).

 Searching for material | The blue search box at the top of this page, is our seach engine Oria.
 In Oria you can seach for both printed and electronic material in the University of Bergen Library or other Norwegian libraries.
 Need help using Oria?
 On this page you can find instructions on searching and requesting documents in Oria. |

-The books’ alignment | Our collection is arranged in a systematic order by subject, using the L-catalog (norwegian only).
+Finding books on the shelves | Our collection is arranged in a systematic order by subject, using the L-Catalogue.
 We do not arrange books by language.
-The alignment form was developed by the university libraries in Bergen and Oslo, and is divided into the three classical groups of Private law, Public law and International law.
-A book's alignment can be found in Oria and is given by letters and numbers (for example L 123 abc).
-The shelves in the library give an overview of the topics on that shelf and the spine shows the book's alignment.
+The book arrangement system was developed by the university libraries in Bergen and Oslo, and is divided into the three classical groups: Private law, Public law and International law.
+A book's location on the shelves can be found in Oria and is given by letters and numbers (for example L 123 Abc).
+The shelves in the library give an overview of the topics on that shelf and the spine shows the book's location.
 You can search for a topic in Oria by typing in the L-number in the advanced search box.
 Here you must choose “Local classification” and write the L-number in the search box (for example L 123).
 All the literature on this subject will appear. |

-The regular collection | The regular library collection is marked with white tape.
-The books can be borrowed for four weeks, and can be renewed if no one is on the reservation list.
-Unavailable books can be reserved in Oria.
-Click here for more information on borrowing and renewing. |
+The standard collection Shelves 1-26 | The standard library collection is marked with white tape.
+These books are found on shelves 1 to 26.
+The books can be borrowed for four weeks, and the loan can be renewed if no one is on the reservation list.
+Books that are currently borrowed by others can be reserved in Oria.
+For more information, go to our page on borrowing and renewing. |

-The reading list collection | Material from the reading list is available in the library on a separate shelf, and contains the books that are listed on the course reading list.
-The collection is divided into two sections:
+The reading list collection Shelves 50-51 | Material from current reading lists is available in the library on a separate shelf, and contains the books that are listed on course reading lists.
+This collection is divided into two sections:

 |

-| The sources of law and reference collection is marked with blue tape.
+The legal source and reference collection Shelves 38-49, 52-59 | The sources of law and reference collection is marked with blue tape.
 The blue tape means that you can only use the material in the library.
 The material can be copied according to Kopinor licence.
 The collection consists of:

 |

-"Magasin" - storage unit | The books in the library's storage unit are marked "Magasin".
+"Magasin" - storage unit | The books in the library storage unit are marked "Magasin".
 These are mostly older books or older editions of the books in the regular collection.
 The books from the storage unit can be borrowed for four weeks.
 Contact the staff at the counter, and we will get it for you while you wait. |

-Electronic books | Electronic books are searchable just like normal books in Oria, or you can choose electronic books in Oria advances search.
-Some books are not yet available, but you can find them if you search directly through Springer link or Ebrary.
+Electronic books | Electronic books are searchable just like normal books in Oria, or you can choose electronic books in Oria advanced search.
+Some books are not yet available, but you can find them if you search directly through for example Springer link or Ebrary.
 For more information, check out how to find and use eBooks. |

-Journals | The library subscribes to many journals, both in print and electronically.
-Printed journals can be found in the library on the shelves labeled "Tidsskrift", alphabetically aligned by title.
-The latest annual volume is located by the seating area in the middle of the library.
+Journals Shelves 27-37 | The library subscribes to many journals, both in print and electronically.
+Printed journals can be found in the library on shelves 27 to 37, labeled "Tidsskrift", and alphabetically shelved by title.
+Some newer volumes can be found on the journal stand by the library entrance.
 Electronic journals can be found in Oria. |

-Articles | Articles can be found in journals, newspapers, and books.
-Articles in journals: Some major Norwegian legal journal databases are Idunn and Rettsdata.
-There are also some individual legal articles in LovdataPro’s literature database.
+Articles | On a general note, articles can be found in journals, newspapers, and books.
+Articles in journals: Some major Norwegian legal journal databases are Idunn, Juridika and Rettsdata.
+There are also some individual legal articles in the LovdataPro literature database.
 Articles in newspapers: Articles in books: Also check out the book collection: “Norsk juridisk festskriftbibliografi” by Hanne E. Strømø and Halvor Kongshavn. |

 A collection of Norwegian acts that have been translated into English.
 The translations are not official, they are provided for information purposes only. | |